-Introduction to the Subject of Environmental Studies
+Multidisciplinary Nature of the Subject of Environmental Studies

 1.1.
-Definition and Scope of Environmental Studies
+Definition of Environment and Ecology

-The term natural environment, commonly referred to as 'environment', is used to denote everything that surrounds us.
+The word "environment" is derived from the French word "Environ", which means "surrounding", Hence, environment broadly denotes everything that surrounds us.
 It, therefore, includes the living things like all types of animals (including humans) and plants, as well as the non-living things (i.e. everything other than the living organisms) including the three basic elements of nature, i.e. (i) land; (ii) water; and air.
 The environment, thus, includes all types of life as well as the non-living things like air, water, land, mountains, oceans, etc. The living world is usually called the 'biotic world'; while the non-living things are referred to as the 'abiotic world'.